 Exceptional content experiences aren't accidents.
 They're intentionally designed.
 They're artfully assembled and informed by science.
 That's why we invited information development experts with a focus on experience to help you understand the art and science behind creating exceptional content experiences.

 Module 4 — Personalizing Content Experiences

 Getting personalization right requires a level of digital maturity that many organizations are struggling to develop.
 That's why we've dedicated a portion of the conference to help attendees understand the need for personalization and discover the strategies, tactics, and tools being used by organizations providing exceptional personalized content experiences today.

 Modules Thursday, February 27

 The goal of Information architecture (IA) is to help people understand their surroundings and find what they’re looking for.
-To deliver exceptional customer experiences with content, we must get Getting IA right.
+The goal of plain language is help ensure the content we produce is clear and concise and easily understandable the first time a readers or listener encounters it.
+To deliver exceptional customer experiences with content, we must get IA and plain language right.
 That's why we've dedicated a portion of the conference to demystifying the interdependencies between people, systems, content, and context.
-These IA-related sessions will help you better understand how some organizations leverage IA to provide content to both the smart machines and to the people that require it.
+These IA- and plain-language related sessions will help you better understand how some organizations leverage these tools to provide content to both the smart machines and to the people that require it.

 Module 2 — Developing and Managing Voice and Tone